waimea-jrainbow/200DTD-DnD-listings/docs/1-sprint-1-prototype.md

 ## Sprint Review

-Replace this text with a statement about how the sprint has moved the project forward - key success point, any things that didn't go so well, etc.

 This sprint went well it has moved the project to a more complete form that allows me and my end-user to get a taste of what the project will look like closer to completion.
 A key success point was getting good feedback from my end-user and being able to capitalize on it, the limitations of the figma free plan were something that didn't go well as I needed to use a screenshot for the final refined ui as I couldn't make anymore pages, designs or projects to show the changes in a live view.